sephiman/kraken-trader/README.md

 # Kraken Trading Bot

-A Python-based trading bot designed to scalp **BTC/USDT** on Kraken.
-It uses **Relative Strength Index (RSI)** and **MACD** indicators to execute trades, aiming to increase USDT holdings.
+A Python-based trading bot designed to scalp **BTC/USD** on Kraken.
+It uses **Relative Strength Index (RSI)** and **MACD** indicators to execute trades, aiming to increase USD holdings.
 The bot is containerized using Docker for easy deployment and includes detailed logging.

 ---

 ## Features

-- **Indicators Used**:
-  - **RSI**: Identifies overbought/oversold conditions.
-  - **MACD**: Tracks trend strength and crossovers.
 - **Automated Trading**:
   - Executes buy orders when RSI indicates oversold and MACD signals a bullish crossover.
   - Executes sell orders when RSI indicates overbought and MACD signals a bearish crossover.
+- **Technical Indicators**:
+  - **RSI**: Identifies overbought/oversold market conditions.
+  - **MACD**: Measures trend momentum and identifies crossovers.
+  - **Bollinger Bands**: Adds dynamic support/resistance for more accurate signals.
-- **Secure Configuration**:
+- **Secure and Flexible**:
-  - API credentials stored as environment variables.
+  - API credentials stored as environment variables for security.
-  - Runs as a non-root user in the Docker container.
+  - Fully configurable trading parameters (e.g., trade amount, indicator thresholds).
+- **Containerized Deployment**:
+  - Easy to deploy with Docker and Docker Compose.
-- **Comprehensive Logging**:
+- **Detailed Logging**:
-  - Logs trades, signals, and errors to both the console and a file for review.
+  - Logs buy/sell signals, trade execution details, and errors to both the console and a file for review.

 ---